 Marissa’s 30th Birthday Gift to E

 What a pleasant surprise for E – a memory t-shirt quilt made from her cherished t-shirts.
 This quilt is a great example of the planned approach and is the typical t-shirt quilt encompassing a variety of t-memories.

 Something Different for Samantha

 After much thought, I asked Tammy if I could do whatever I wanted and she agreed.
-So I placed the older, darker logos at the bottom, as if they were the sea bottom and arranged the logos on a “sea blue” background as if they were various types of sea life floating or swimming in the sea.
+So I placed older, darker logos at the bottom, as if they were the sea bottom, and arranged the logos on a “sea blue” background as if they were various types of sea life floating or swimming in the sea.
 I did make the turtle, but he didn’t really get center stage!

 Label for Samantha’s Seascape T-Shirt Quilt

 Fortunately Tammy loved the quilt, and I had a blast making it.

 Lindsay’s cheerful birthday t-shirt quilt is typical of another planned t-shirt quilt.
 After I measure all the logos, I usually arrange the larger ones in the middle.
 If there are enough light and dark shirts to keep the logos separate, I don’t use framing for these shirts.
 Instead I frame the entire center to separate it from the border blocks.
 In this quilt, I decorate the top layer with the smaller logos.